Mount Ijen: Kawah Ijen Volcano Hike & Blue Fire

 It’s time to start the Ijen volcano tour.
 It takes 1.5-2 hours to get from the parking lot to the Mount Ijen Crater Rim.

 From the crater rim of Kawah Ijen, it takes about 25 minutes to get down to the beautiful turquoise lake, the largest acidic lake in the world.
-Put on your mask and enjoy the famous Blue Fire view!
+Put on your mask and enjoy the famous Blue Fire view.

 Blue Fire is not actually a fire but the result of a chemical reaction.
 The sulfuric acid gas comes into contact with oxygen and leads to the combustion of the gas.
+It was a fantastic experience to see.

 Kawah Ijen has been mined since 1968.
 Did you know that the miners work in dangerous and exhausting conditions for low wages?

-Mount Ijen Sunrise Hike
+Mount Ijen Sunrise Tour

 After watching the sunrise, walk along the crater rim and then hike down, which takes about 1 hour.

 Another way to get down is to pay for a human-powered cart (“Gojek”) ride.
-The ride down costs around 200,000 IDR (13 USD) per person.
+The ride down costs around 200,000 IDR (12 USD) per person.

 We think this is one of the best hikes in Java that you shouldn’t miss.